-The chance of a fire in small general aviation or experimental type aircraft are very remote but at least the engine compartment should have some form of detection as this is the area where heat, air and a combustible fluid are together in close proximity.
+The chance of a fire in small general aviation or experimental type aircraft is very remote but at least the engine compartment should have some form of detection as this is the area where heat, air and a combustible fluid are together in close proximity.

 A different method of fire detection uses a continuous loop device.
-This is a thin wire inside a capillary tube insulated with a thermistor type material.
-This material will become a conductor when a certain high temperature is reached.
+This is a thin wire inside a capillary tube insulated with a thermistor type of material.
+This material will become a conductor when a certain preset high temperature is reached.